-[#] The new I Shares minima will apply to Shares purchased after 1 August 2012.
-For Shares purchased prior to 1 August 2012, the minimum holding value is £500,000 and the minimum subsequent investment amount is £10,000.
+The new I Shares minima will apply to Shares purchased after 1 August 2012.
+For Shares purchased prior to 1 August 2012, the minimum holding value is $\pm 500,000$ and the minimum subsequent investment amount is $\pm 10,000$ .

-The Fund may be suitable for you if you consider collective investment schemes to be a convenient way of participating in investment markets and wish to seek to achieve the defined investment objectives.
-You should have experience with or understand investments which place capital at risk, and must be able to accept losses.
-The Fund may be suitable for you if you can set aside your capital for at least 5 years.
-If you are uncertain about whether this product is suitable for you, please contact a professional adviser.

-Name Janus Henderson Institutional Overseas Bond Fund

-The Fund aims to provide an income with the potential for capital growth over the long term.
+Name Janus Henderson Institutional Overseas Bond Fund (FCA Product Reference Number 638234) Type of Fund UCITS scheme Investment Objective The Fund aims to provide an income with the potential for capital growth over the long term.
 Performance target: To outperform the JP Morgan Global Government Bond Ex UK Index by 1% per annum, before the deduction of charges, over any 5 year period.

-The Fund invests at least 80% of its assets in overseas (non-UK) bonds of any quality, including high yield (non-investment grade) bonds, issued by governments, public authorities and international organisations.
+Investment Policy The Fund invests at least 80% of its assets in overseas (non-UK) bonds of any quality, including high yield (non-investment grade) bonds, issued by governments, public authorities and international organisations.
 The Fund may also hold other assets including bonds of other types from any issuer, Collective Investment Schemes (including those managed by Janus Henderson) and cash.
 The Investment Manager may use derivatives (complex financial instruments) to reduce risk or to manage the Fund more efficiently.
 The Fund is actively managed with reference to the JP Morgan Global Government Bond Ex UK Index, which is broadly representative of the bonds in which it may invest, as this forms the basis of the Fund's performance target.
 The Investment Manager has discretion to choose investments for the Fund with weightings different to the index or not in the index.

-The Investment Manager seeks to provide a return above that of the benchmark through investments in fixed and floating rate fixed income securities in any part of the world, except the UK.
-The managers invest primarily in bonds issued by and governments, public authorities international organisations and combine asset allocation views and macroeconomic research to seek out investment opportunities.
+Strategy The Investment Manager seeks to provide a return above that of the benchmark through investments in fixed and floating rate fixed income securities in any part of the world, except the UK.
+The managers invest primarily in bonds issued by governments, public authorities and international organisations and combine asset allocation views and macroeconomic research to seek out investment opportunities.
 Fixed income derivative strategies are also used to enhance returns and/or manage risk.

-Index Performance Target: JP Morgan Global Government Bond (Ex UK) Index

-The JP Morgan Global Government Bond (Ex UK) Index is a measure of the combined performance of bonds issued by governments (excluding the UK).
-It forms the basis for the

-Fund's performance target.
+Benchmark Usage Index Performance Target: JP Morgan Global Government Bond (Ex UK) Index The JP Morgan Global Government Bond (Ex UK) Index is a measure of the combined performance of bonds issued by governments (excluding the UK).
+It forms the basis for the Fund's performance target.
+Peer Group Performance IA Global Government Bond sector Comparator: The Investment Association (IA) groups funds with similar geographic and/or investment remit into sectors.

-Comparator:

-Peer Group Performance IA Global Government Bond sector

-The Investment Association (IA) groups funds with similar geographic and/or investment remit into sectors.
 The fund's ranking within the sector (as calculated by a number of data providers) can be a useful performance comparison against other funds with similar aims.

-Valuation Point 12.00 noon on each Dealing Day Dealing Cut Off Point 12.00 noon on each Dealing Day
+Valuation Point 12.00 noon on each Dealing Day

-Class A Income Shares

-Class E Income Shares (available from 24 June 2019)

-Class I Accumulation Shares Class I Income Shares Class Z Accumulation Shares
+Dealing Cut Off Point 12.00 noon on each Dealing Day First dealing day 2 October 2000 ISA status Qualifying investment for Stocks and Shares ISA Share classes and type of Shares Class A Income Shares Class E Income Shares (available from 24 June 2019) Class I Accumulation Shares Class I Income Shares Class Z Accumulation Shares